stephenberry/glaze/README.md

 ### Available Default Compile Time Options

 The struct below shows the available options in `glz::opts` and the defaults.
-See [Options](./docs/options.md) for additional options for user customization.
+See [Options](./docs/options.md) for additional inheritable options for user customization.

 ```c++
 struct opts